 Are you paying attention?

 After you've polished a blog post with the strategies above and you truly feel like you've made improvements, put an event on your calendar in 2 months to revisit the analytics and see how it's going.
-As you'll see from our screenshots above of our HubSpot Sources reports, it took around 2 months for us to start seeing an apparent increase in our organic traffic to those posts.
+As you'll see from our screenshots above of our HubSpot Sources reports, it took around 2 months for us to start seeing an apparent organic traffic increase to those posts.

 And now, it's been 6-7 months––at which point, we can see the boosts in organic traffic are sustainable, and the average time on page is predictably higher than most of our other content.